csiro-fair/marimba/docs/pipeline.md

 There are a couple of methods to create a new Marimba Pipeline:

 1. **Create an empty Git repository and integrate it into your Marimba Project:**

    - **Set up a GitHub account:**
-     - Visit [GitHub](https://github.com/signup) and sign up for a new account or log in if you already have one.
+     - Visit [GitHub](https://github.com/signup) and sign up for a new account or log in if you already have one
-     - Once logged in, click on "New repository" or navigate to [Create a new repository](https://github.com/new).
+     - Once logged in, click on "New repository" or navigate to [Create a new repository](https://github.com/new)

    - **Create a new repository:**
-     - Name your repository (e.g., `my-pipeline`).
+     - Name your repository (e.g., `my-pipeline`)
-     - Choose whether to make the repository public or private.
+     - Choose whether to make the repository public or private
-     - Click "Create repository".
+     - Click "Create repository"

    - **Copy the repository URL:**
      - Once your repository is created, GitHub will display the repository page.
-Copy the URL provided under "Quick setup" — it will look something like `https://github.com/yourusername/my-marimba-pipeline.git`.
+Copy the URL provided under "Quick setup" — it will look something like `https://github.com/your-user-name/my-pipeline.git`

    - **Clone the new empty repository into your Marimba Project:**
      ```bash
-     marimba new pipeline my-pipeline https://github.com/yourusername/my-pipeline.git
+     marimba new pipeline my-pipeline https://github.com/your-user-name/my-pipeline.git
      ```
-     This command clones the Git repository into a new directory in the Marimba project at `pipelines/my-pipeline`.
+     This command will clone the Git repository into a new directory in the Marimba project at `pipelines/my-pipeline`.

 2. **Manually create the Marimba Pipeline directory and commit it to your Git repository:**
     - Create the pipeline directory: